joaolucasoh/livelo_challenge/readme.md

 ### Log folder

-The log folder contains reports after executions and a bugs.txt file containing suggested bugs and possible improvements.
+The log folder contains reports after executions.
 Both files will not be in the repository in order to reduce the occupancy of the repository.